The more powerful the superpower, the less time you lived.

 Note that everything above is a fairly recent and incredibly unpopular Retcon, that causes more problems than it solves.
 Before this, however, he did have to deal with the issue that his photographic reflexes did not include Required Secondary Powers - for example, as a young boy, he copied an Olympic diver... only to realize after he hit the water that he didn't know how to swim.

-Gladstone Gander occasionally gets this treatment.
-One story dealt with him trying to solve the problem of his home being cluttered by all the things he's won.
-A few stories have other people showing disdain for him for being effectively a cheater or a freeloader who has everything fall into his lap without having to make any effort.
+Gladstone Gander occasionally gets this treatment: one story dealt with him trying to solve the problem of his home being cluttered by all the things he's won, a few stories have other people showing disdain for him for being effectively a cheater or a freeloader who has everything fall into his lap without having to make any effort, and in Ultraheroes his superhero alter ego is massively unpopular, both with the fans of the team and his own teammates.
+It has long since been established that Scrooge has struck Gladstone from his will because he has zero respect for someone who avoids doing any real work at every possibility.

 Since in the vast majority of stories he appears in he's not only a lazy freeloader, but also insufferably smug about it, most readers aren't inclined to feel pity for him.